open-wing/open-wing.github.io/README.md

 - "**Battlegrounds**" - any game where you are thrown in a map or an arena and is expected to fight other players (or bots, but must also include players) to death, all at once

 - "**Historical**" - games that faithfully depict historical moments, battles, etc

+- "**Pirate**" - games that are inspired in, or depict maritime piracy from the 1650s to the 1730s (or later if the aesthetics are similar) in the Caribbean region

+- "**Japanese**" - games that are heavily inspired in or take place in Japan, at any year - past, present, or future

+- "**Chinese**" - games that are heavily inspired in or take place in China, at any year - past, present, or future

+- "**Korean**" - games that are heavily inspired in or take place in the Korean peninsula, at any year - past, present, or future

 - "**Melee**" - games opposing to shooting games, where its main mechanic includes melee weapons, contrasting with gun or bow games for example (shooting games that also have melee fighting options are not included)